niplav/site/range_and_forecasting_accuracy.md

 predictions counted less.

 *— [Lyle Ungar](https://en.wikipedia.org/wiki/Lyle_Ungar) et al., “The Good Judgment Project: A large scale test of different methods of combining expert predictions” p.
 3, 2012*

+> Across all four years of the tournament, superforecasters looking out three hundred days were more accurate than regular forecasters looking out one hundred days.
+In other words, regular forecasters needed to triple their foresight to see as far as superforecasters.

+*— [Philip E. Tetlock](https://en.wikipedia.org/wiki/Philip_E._Tetlock) & Dan Gardner, “Superforecasting” p.
+94, 2015*